 Interpretation of the criteria: Point 1: Safe DISH.
 Point 2 + 3: possible DISH

-The prognosis is generally good, but increasing stiffness over time results in reduced physical function.
+The prognosis is generally good, but increasing stiffness over time leads to reduced physical function.
+Those who are most severely affected are exposed to fractures in the back due to injuries.